sociocs/sociocs-docs/miscellaneous/dynamic-fields.md

 ## Advanced handling

 You can do more with the dynamic fields than just replacing the values from your data source.
-We have created a few helper functions which can help you get more out of the dynamic fields.
+We have created a few helper functions so that you get more out of the dynamic fields.

 ### Date formatting